encse/secchallenge2023/web/initiative/solution/README.md

 </html>
 ```

-We need to host this html file somewhere, say at http://example.com:8000/decoy.html and send the
+We need to host this file somewhere, say at http://example.com:8000/decoy.html and send the
-URL in the report page.
+URL to the report page.
 Soon after the bot visits `decoy.html` and starts executing the script.
 It sets its own nickname then navigates to a random blueprint which
 redirects it to http://example.com:8000 where we can capture the referrer and get a valid blueprint
 uuid.